 5. Treat your dad

-With Father’s Day on Sunday 18th, why not give your dad the ultimate treat with a Cornish getaway?
+With Father’s Day on this month, why not give your dad the ultimate treat with a Cornish getaway?
 Whether he’s an outdoor pursuits enthusiast, a history buff, a food and drink connoisseur, or he simply needs a rest to read a book or watch the world go by, Cornwall has something for everyone.